Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 - Kiner-Falefa is hitting .198 with three doubles, two home runs and six walks.

+- In 45.2% of his games this season (14 of 31), Kiner-Falefa has picked up at least one hit, and in three of those games (9.7%) he recorded at least two.

-- In 31 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 31 games played this year, and in 2.1% of his plate appearances.

 - Kiner-Falefa has driven in a run in three games this season (9.7%), including one multiple-RBI game.